Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN: Introduction

+The main contributions of this paper are as follows: \begin{enumerate} \item We introduce a new network planning methodology for mmWave IAB networks that prioritizes \textit{peak throughput} rather than average throughput, effectively accommodating the bursty nature of modern mobile traffic. \item that seamlessly \textit{integrate IAB and SRE technologies} (RIS and NCR), enabling a comprehensive evaluation of their combined performance benefits. \item We conduct a detailed investigation into the effects of static and nomadic obstacles in urban mmWave access links. \item We provide quantitative deployment guidelines to maximize network throughput performance and optimize the implementation of these emerging technologies in urban settings. \end{enumerate} } In Table~\ref{tab:related_work_comparison}, we report a comparison of different planning methods and objectives found in the literature and this current work.
 The remainder of this paper is structured as follows: Section~\ref{sec:related_works} reviews the relevant literature related to our study, Section~\ref{sec:system_model} provides an in-depth survey of the various components within the considered network scenario and their interconnections.
 Section~\ref{sec:blockage_model} outlines the model we propose to account for the presence of static and nomadic obstacles.
 Section~\ref{sec:opt_models} delves into the MILP network planning models devised for this study.
 Section~\ref{sec:results} discusses the results of the numerical analysis we performed.
 The paper concludes with final remarks in Section~\ref{sec:conclusion}.